 - a.
 The overall condition of the structure is satisfactory.
 The interior of the culvert was partially inspected.
 The channel bottom being very soft along with deep water prevented full inspection of the interior.
-Cracking in the ceiling was present in previous inspections and does not seem to have changed. - b.
+Cracking in the ceiling was present in previous inspections and does not appear to have changed. - b.
 Some scour/erosion was observed around the end of the left downstream bank and at the upstream right side wing wall, as noted during previous years.
 Riprap is gone and filter fabric is now exposed on the south side (right) upstream end of the culvert. - c.
 Top of upstream left/north wing wall has minor spalling with a long end section joint as noted in previous inspections. - d.
-Diagonal hairline crack near top of upstream left wing wall as noted in previous inspections.
+Diagonal hairline crack near top of upstream left wing wall, and near top of the downstream right wing wall, as noted in previous inspections.